remykarem/python2jupyter/README.md

 ## How it works

 Jupyter notebooks are just JSON files, like below.
-A Python script is read line by line and a dictionary of key-value pairs are generated along the way, using a set of rules.
+A Python script is read line by line and a dictionary of key-value pairs is generated along the way, using a set of rules.
 Finally, this dictionary is dumped as a JSON file whose file extension is `.ipynb`.

 ```json
 {